Aria-Yidan/Crane-StreamProcessingSystem/README.md

-# Octavius - Fully Decentralized Distributed File System and Stream Processing System
+# Crane - Stream Processing System

-Octavius is a distributed file system and stream processing system.
+Crane is a distributed file system and stream processing system.
 It uses elements of consistent hashing to enable a fully-decentralized system and has no single point of failure.

-Octavius is more resilient and significantly faster than the Apache Hadoop File System, and is faster than Apache Spark Streaming for Stream Processing.
+Crane is more resilient and significantly faster than the Apache Hadoop File System, and is faster than Apache Spark Streaming for Stream Processing.

 # Features